amspector100/amspector100.github.io/_posts/2018-09-20-probability-theory-in-15-minutes.md

 header:
   teaser: /assets/images/ipython/2018-09-20-probability-theory-in-15-minutes_files/2018-09-20-probability-theory-in-15-minutes_18_0.png
 categories:
-  - Mathy
+  - Review
 tags:
   - Getting Started
   - Probability Theory
-excerpt: "A blazing fast review of the probability theory relevant to statistical modeling."
+excerpt: "A quick review of probability theory."
 ---

 > "Math is the logic of certainty; statistics is the logic of uncertainty." -